| NODIS Library | Human Resources and Personnel(3000s) | Search |

 Protective or Restraining Order.
 Employees may obtain a protective order, sometimes called a restraining order, a stay-away order, or a peace order, from a court to protect them from another person.
 Such an order also may establish custody and visitation guidelines and provide for forms of economic security, like rent or mortgage payments, which last for the duration of the order.
 Protective orders may also be issued in criminal cases as a condition of probation or condition of release, particularly in a domestic violence, sexual assault, or stalking related crime.

 Stalking.
-Stalking refers to harassing, unwanted, or threatening conduct that causes someone to fear for their safety or the safety of a family member.
-Stalking may include, but is not limited to, following, spying on, or waiting for someone in places such as home, school, work, or recreation place; leaving unwanted items, presents, or flowers for someone; making direct or indirect threats to harm someone, the person's children, relatives, friends, pets, or property; posting information or spreading rumors about the person on the internet, in a public place, or by word of mouth; and obtaining personal information about the person by accessing public records, using internet search services, hiring private investigators, going through the person's garbage, following the person, or contacting person's friends, family, work, or neighbors.
-Stalking may occur through use of technology, such as e-mail, telephone, voice-mail, text messaging, and social networking sites.
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to (1) fear for one's safety or the safety of others or (2) suffer substantial emotional distress.
+Stalking conduct may include, but is not limited to, following, spying on, or waiting for the victim in places such as home, school, work, or recreation place; leaving unwanted items, presents, or flowers for the victim; and making direct or indirect threats to harm the victim, the victim's children, relatives, friends, pets, or property.
+Stalking may occur through use of technology, including but not limited to, email, telephone, voicemail, text messaging, and use of GPS and social networking sites.

 Workplace.
 An employee's official duty station or alternative work location that is associated with the employee's established tour of duty (working hours).
 The employee is considered to be in the workplace while in or utilizing the resources of the employer, including but not limited to, facilities, work sites, equipment, or vehicles, or while on work-related travel.